-Lenten Rose (or Hellebore) is one of the earliest blooming and lowest maintenance perennial flowers in the shade garden.
-Learn just how easy it is to grow, fertilize, prune and care for.
+Lenten Rose is one of the earliest blooming and lowest maintenance perennial flowers in the shade garden.
+Learn just how easy Hellebore care is with these tips on growing, fertilizing, and pruning Christmas Rose.

 Lenten Rose (also known as Helleborus orientalis or Helleborus x hybridus) is one of my most favorite plants…although to be honest, this wasn’t always the case.